FragmentedCurve/randpass/README.md

-# randpass - A Random Password Generator
+# A Random Password Generator

 An easy and flexible password generator.
 Many websites restrict what symbols can be used in a password.
 Lower your standards and meet those